ibm-cloud-docs/databases-for-mysql/howto-migration.md

 ## Before you begin
 {: #migrating-before-begin}

-Before getting started with your data migration, you will need MySQL installed locally so you have the `mysql` and `mysqldump` tools.
+Before getting started with your data migration, you need MySQL installed locally so you have the `mysql` and `mysqldump` tools.

 [MySQL Workbench](https://dev.mysql.com/doc/workbench/en/wb-admin-export-import-management.html) also provides a graphical tool for working with MySQL servers and databases.
 While not strictly required, the {{site.data.keyword.databases-for}} [CLI](/docs/databases-cli-plugin) also makes it easy to connect and restore to a new {{site.data.keyword.databases-for-mysql}} deployment.